typst/typst/tests/typ/bugs/3154-array-dict-mut-entry.typ

 ---
 #{
   let dict = (a: 1)
-  // Error: 3-15 dictionary does not contain key "b" so cannot get a mutable entry from it dict.at("b") = 9
+  // Error: 3-15 dictionary does not contain key "b" dict.at("b") = 9
 }

 ---
 #{
   let dict = (a: 1)
-  // Error: 3-27 dictionary does not contain key "b" so cannot get a mutable entry from it dict.at("b", default: 0) = 9
+  // Error: 3-27 dictionary does not contain key "b" dict.at("b", default: 0) = 9
 }